Cray-HPE/sat/docs/man/_sat-filter-opts.rst

 'citrus_fruit' and 'tropical_fruit', a query with 'fruit' is ambiguous, whereas 'citrus' and 'tropical' are not.

-If a column is an exact match, the column will be used.
+If a column is an exact match, that column will be used.
 If a subsequence matches more than one column, a WARNING will be printed and the first match will be used.